xFutte/futte-bankhack/README.md

-## futte-bankhack
+## Hacking script
-NoPixel inspired hacking script by xFutte
+NoPixel inspired hacking script by xFutte.
+It is no longer maintained but is still pretty decent.

 ### Features